Articles on: AI Chatbot & Automations

 If your question does not figure here, share it with us directly by chat, we'll be available!

-I am pushing a Crisp Event, but my Bot is not starting, why is that?
+I am using the SDK correctly but my Bot is not starting, why is that?

 This can be troubleshooted by following a few steps.

-Finally, there could be an issue in your script where you are using the SDK to push the Crisp Event, make sure to follow good practices to easily debug your code.
+4. Finally, there could be an issue in your code, in the place where you are using the SDK to fire your scenario, make sure to follow good practices to easily debug your code.

-I don't have access to the code of my website, is there any other way to push Crisp Events?
+I don't have access to the code of my website, is there any other way to use the SDK?

-While pushing Crisp Events requires using the SDK in the code of your website or application, you can also do with Google Tag Manager and similar tools if these are used on your website.
+While using the SDK requires having access to the code of your website or application, you can also do with Google Tag Manager and similar tools if these are used on your website.

 In GTM, you can create a "Custom HTML" tag to execute any SDK command, provided that Crisp is loaded on the page where you are injecting GTM.
 The Tags you create can be associated with a "Trigger" in order to determine how and when it should be executed.